Vivethasri985/ROLEX-Robot/README.md

 ## System Architecture

 Arduino handles sensor interfacing and control logic.
 Data is transmitted via serial communication to a Raspberry Pi, which logs the data and generates a map.

+---

+## Team Project Note

+This repository contains the final organized version of our academic team project.
+The project integrates Arduino-based robot control, Raspberry Pi data logging, and Python-based map generation.